mario-e-lopez-c/app-peliculas-elperito/README.md

 1. Install react-router-dom in order to use pagination
 2. Create Login page, using components.
 3. Install ShadCN/UI library.
 This library provides pre-built components that look nice.
 This one is built on top of Radix UI and styled with Tailwind CSS.
+4. Install Supabase SDK and configure
+5. Using Supabase to setup my internal DB, we have to disable RLS in order the table will be publicly readable and writable.